rwdd64/yaap/README.md

 ## Building

 No building necessary!
-Just declare that it's an implementation and include the header file.
+Just declare you want the functions' implementations and include the header file.

 ```c
 #define YAAP_IMPLEMENTATION